 Contact Information

-Our College Transitions team is happy to answer your partnership-related inquiries via email at earlycollege@oakton.edu or phone at 847.635.1661.
+Our Early College team is happy to answer your partnership-related inquiries via email at earlycollege@oakton.edu or phone at 847.635.1661.
 Please allow us 1-2 business days to respond to voicemails and emails.

 Admission Inquiries